umbraco/rfcs/cms/0022-ui-library.md

 `
 ```

 Notice how properties are bound by inserting a dot in front of the property name.
-In a similar manner, we are able to listen for events by using the @ symbol in front of any event name.
+Similarly, we can listen for events by using the @ symbol in front of any event name.

 #### Property-Decorators
 Property-Decorators simplifies the initialization of web-component properties.